akazukin5151/approportionment/README.md

 - table (chart) headers inside box, and can be hidden on click like the details element

+- use multiple drop shadows instead of one
+    - apply only the necessary drop shadows to the canvases

 - tables:
     - small caps for headers instead of bold (larger letter spacing if needed)
         - softer colors to blend in with header